biodiversitydata-se/mol-mod/README.md

 ```
   $ ./scripts/import_excel.py /path/to/file.xlsx --dry-run -vv
 ```
+For new datasets to be available in BLAST database build or filter search, you also need to set dataset property *in_bioatlas* to *true* (e.g. via pgAdmin until implemented as script running in container).
+See also *BLAST-database generation* below.

 ### BLAST-database generation
 Generate a new BLAST database (including ASVs from datasets that have been imported into the Bioatlas only), using another script.
 See: